Advice

 Soles

 The soles need to be up to the job.
 By this, I mean the lugs need to be deep in order to handle the wet, slippery terrain that comes after even a light shower.
-And if you’re going to move fast they need to be flexible enough to allow to travel at speed whilst giving you sufficient protection from rocks and uneven ground.
+And if you’re going to move fast they need to be flexible enough to allow you to travel at speed whilst giving you sufficient protection from rocks and uneven ground.

 Altra Lone Peak soles and lugs